 The students of the school will eventually become “sacrifices” for the headmaster’s “artwork”, indicating that it was not evil gods demanding the girls be sacrificed, but the madness of man itself.
 The word substitute (代) will reoccur several times through the game, especially during 夢題 MOWDEI.

-In the next scene, Mika Kishii is walking home at night.
-A shadowy figure is shown stalking her.
-The player has a few choices at this point, but most of them will eventually lead to a confrontation with what appears to be a cultist who, if given the chance, will start rambling about an incoming catastrophe that Mika could only avoid by joining his group.
+In the next scene, Mika Kishii is walking home at night, returning from a party that Kazuki invited her to, as shadowy figure is shown stalking her.
+Mika actually complains about having to go to said party as if it were a formal obligation; While vague, this immediately introduces us to Mika’s inner conflict through the course of Moonlight, her own self-loathing in having to partake in popular activities due to peer pressure.
+She is then alerted to the footsteps following behind her; the player has a few choices at this point, but most of them will eventually lead to a confrontation with what appears to be a cultist who, if given the chance, will start rambling about an incoming catastrophe that Mika could only avoid by joining his group.
 (If you elect to run away from him, Mika will wonder if he was a part of the Kishii fan club from Twilight Syndrome.)

 The novel series and anime show Monogatari deals with Senjyogahara’s mother joining a cult as part of that character’s backstory.